CGNS/cgns.github.io/_sources/general/glossary.rst.txt

    API
-      Stands for **Application Programming Interface**, it is a set of functions, constants, requirements written in a specific programming langage for application developpers.
+      Stands for **Application Programming Interface**, it is a set of functions, constants, requirements written in a specific programming language for application developers.

    CGNS/MLL
       The **Mid-Level Library** (MLL) is an example implementation of the